SAINTS JOHN GHOST TOWN is snowshoeing, nordic skiing, and a hiking gem

 Our first hiking trip to Saints John became a springtime snowshoeing adventure.
 A top spot for snowshoers and backcountry skiers.
-The kids strapped snowboards to their backpacks, we loaded up snowshoes, lunch, and headed to Keystone over Loveland Pass.
-About 5 miles out of Keystone we stopped in the town of Montezuma, a semi-ghost town to begin our little family hiking adventure.
+The kids strapped snowboards to their backpacks, loaded up snowshoes, and lunch, and we headed to Keystone over Loveland Pass.
+About 5 miles out of Keystone we stopped in the town of Montezuma, a semi-ghost town to begin our family adventure.

-Our snowshoeing trek out of Montezuma, lead us up a fairly steep incline on a 4×4 road with several switchbacks before reaching Saints John.
+The snowshoeing trek out of Montezuma, lead us up a fairly steep incline on a 4×4 road with several switchbacks before reaching Saints John.
 The Colorado sun, so warm, had us down to snow pants and t-shirts.
 Stopping along the trail for my “teen” snowboarders to hike up the mountainside, and ride down.
-A wonder to behold, so much powder, doing all their tricks, such speed, and a lot of smiles…

-Now it’s summer, snow is gone, a totally different hiking experience.
+Snow is gone and a totally different hiking experience.

-Up the switchbacks before reaching Saints John we encountered deer, abundant wildflowers, and beautiful dense forest on each side of you.
-A trickle of water running down the side of the trail, with several Colorado dreamy dispersed camping spots hidden deep in the pines.
+Up the switchbacks before reaching Saints John we encountered deer, abundant wildflowers, and beautiful dense forest on each side of us.
+A trickle of water runs down the side of the trail, with several Colorado dreamy dispersed camping spots hidden deep in the pines.
 Do we really have to go home?

 Coming into Saints John was surprising.
 It was obvious a few cabins had inhabitants for the summer.
 Not much left from long ago to explore, but exhilarating nonetheless.

-Remnants of an old mill were scattered about, with several cabins dating back to the 1860’s mixed in.
+Remnants of an old mill were scattered about, with several cabins dating back to the 1860s mixed in.
 Sweeping views of some of the most scenic terrain I have seen in Summit County.
-Beautiful.
+Beautiful wildflowers sprinkled everywhere.

-The hiking trail continues on to historical Wild Irishman Mine to add to a longer day hike.
+The trail continues on to the historical Wild Irishman Mine to add to a longer day hike.

 Our day felt pretty remote.
 We did not encounter anyone.
-Let someone know where you’re going before heading out and always bring the appropriate backcountry gear for high altitude hiking and any weather conditions.
+Let someone know where you’re going before heading out.

 Montezuma to Saints John ghost town, approx: 3.2 miles out and back